Equity Investing with Dimensional in Mutual Funds, ETFs, and ETF Share Classes

 It’s important to distinguish investment strategy from investment vehicle.
 Dimensional has a consistent investment philosophy and approach that provides the underpinnings of how we manage portfolios, regardless of the investment vehicle.

-We have four decades of experience, developed through investments in our people, our processes, and the systems that support Dimensional’s approach to managing portfolios.
-We expect to bring all aspects of our investment process to the management of the Dimensional ETFs.
-Exhibit 1 lists components of our value-added process that we can employ across both our mutual funds and ETFs.
+We have more than four decades of experience, developed through investments in our people, our processes, and the systems that support Dimensional’s approach to managing portfolios.
+Exhibit 1 lists components of our value-added process that we can employ across our funds.

 Exhibit 1

-Seeking to increase expected returns at every step of the process
+Seeking to increase expected returns and control costs at every step of the process

 Implemented in Mutual Funds and ETFs

-While Dimensional has one investment philosophy and we apply the same investment process across our solutions, there are important differences in how an ETF operates that can provide additional tools for implementing daily rebalancing.
+While Dimensional has one investment philosophy and we apply the same investment process across our solutions, there are important differences in how an ETF or ETF share class operates that can provide additional tools for implementing a daily process for rebalancing.

-ETF portfolio managers can rebalance their underlying portfolios using the same trading tools as mutual fund managers.
-An additional tool for rebalancing in an ETF is through the in-kind creation and redemption process facilitated through an authorized participant (AP).
+ETFs can rebalance their underlying portfolios using the same trading tools as mutual funds.
+An additional tool for rebalancing in an ETF or ETF share class is through the in-kind creation and redemption process facilitated through an authorized participant (AP).
+In an ETF share class, both mutual fund and ETF class shareholders can benefit from this additional rebalancing mechanism.

-For example, when new ETF shares are created, the ETF issues creation units, which are blocks of a specified number of ETF shares, to the AP in exchange for a “basket” of securities and cash.
+When new ETF or ETF class shares are created, the ETF issues creation units, which are blocks of a specified number of ETF shares, to the AP in exchange for a “basket” of securities and cash.
 Similarly, the ETF can redeem creation units in exchange for a basket of securities and cash.

-ETFs have flexibility to provide to APs “custom baskets,” or baskets that do not mirror the exact underlying holdings of the ETF portfolio, that take into consideration the same daily inputs that factor into our buy and sell lists for mutual funds.
-By using baskets to increase and decrease certain portfolio holdings, we can use the in-kind creation/redemption process as one more way to rebalance the ETF portfolio, similar to the way we use client cash flows to rebalance our mutual funds.
+ETFs and ETF share classes have flexibility to provide to APs “custom baskets,” or baskets that do not mirror the exact underlying holdings of the portfolio, that take into consideration the same daily inputs that factor into our buy and sell lists for mutual funds.
+By using baskets to increase and decrease certain portfolio holdings, we can use the in-kind creation/redemption process as one more way to rebalance ETF and ETF share class portfolios, similar to the way we use client cash flows to rebalance our standalone mutual funds.

 Managing Tax Efficiency

 Tax efficiency is an important consideration for many investors.
 The tax efficiency of any portfolio is strongly related to the investment approach.
 Dimensional’s strategies are designed to be broadly diversified and have lower turnover.
 That design inherently lends itself to a higher degree of tax efficiency relative to less diversified strategies with higher turnover.
-We believe that we can deliver tax efficient solutions through a low turnover approach and considering income and potential capital gains in our daily process, whether in a mutual fund or an ETF.
+We believe that we can deliver tax-efficient solutions through a low turnover approach and considering income and potential capital gains in our daily process, regardless of vehicle structure.
 To better understand what drives the tax efficiency of Dimensional strategies, it’s useful to break down tax efficiency into the management of 1) dividend income and 2) short-term and long-term capital gains.

 Vehicle-Driven Considerations